 Certain information contained herein concerning economic trends and performance are based on or derived from information provided by independent third-party sources.
 Antares believes that such information is accurate and that the sources from which it has been obtained are reliable; however, none of Antares nor any of its affiliates or agents can guarantee the accuracy of such information and they have not independently verified and are not responsible for any inaccuracies, omissions and dated information contained in such third-party information or the assumptions on which such information is based.
 Certain other information regarding market analysis and conclusions could be based on opinions or assumptions (including those of Antares) that Antares considers reasonable.
 Such market analysis and conclusions represent the subjective views or beliefs of Antares.
 The materials presented herein may include certain projections, forecasts and estimates that are forward-looking statements.
-Any such forward-looking statements are based on certain assumptions about future In the method of the strength and liquidity will depend on future developments, which are highly uncertain and cannot be predicted at this time.
+Any such forward-looking statements are based on certain assumptions about future revents and are subject to various risks and uncertainties.
+Forward-looking statements are necessarily speculative in nature and it should be expected that some or all of the assumptions underlying them will not materialize or will vary significantly from actual results.
+Accordingly, actual results will vary from the projections, and such variations may be material.
+Some important factors that could cause actual results to differ materially from those in any forward-looking statements contained in these materials include, without limitation, changes in interest rates, default and recovery rates, market, financial or legal uncertainties, the timing of acquisitions of loans, the types of loans acquired, differences in the actual allocation of loans from those assumed mismatches between the time of accrual and receipt of interest proceeds from the loans and whether or not and how loan investments may be leveraged.
+As a result of the spread of COVID-19 globally, the World Health Organization declared a global emergency on January 30, 2020.
+The COVID-19 pandemic has had a material adverse effect on global, national and local economies, and could have a material adverse effect on the business and borrowers described herein.
+The extent to which COVID-19 impacts results and local economies, and could have a material adverse effect on the business and borrowers described herein.
+The extent to which COVID-19 impacts results and could have a material adverse effect on the business and borrowers described herein.
+The extent to which COVID-19 impacts results and could have a material adverse effect on the business and borrowers described herein.
+The extent to which COVID-19 impacts results and could have a material adverse effect on the business and borrowers described herein.
+The extent to which COVID-19 impacts effect on the business and borrowers described herein. and liquidity will depend on future developments, which are highly uncertain and cannot be predicted at this time.
 Any such forward-looking statements are not guaranteeing of future performance and there is no obligation on the part of any Antares Party to update any such forward-looking statement.